tonythomasndm/Sentiment-Analysis-NLP/README.md

 1. Percentage of POSITIVE tweets -> 31.57894736842105%
 2. Percentage of NEGATIVE tweets -> 18.42105263157895%
 3. Percentage of NEUTRAL tweets -> 50.0%

+I have learnt this during my Research Methods in Social Science and Design course with our Guest Lecturer Shivani Kumar